Review: One Got Away (Nikki Griffin, #2) by S.A. Lelchuk

 But for real, I loved that book.
 It was one of my top five reads of 2018.
 So I was totally on board for a sequel because Alice Vega is one of the most bomb-ass female characters in crime fiction right now.
 That’s not an exaggeration.

-I love her aloof, serous and damaged personality.
-I love that she does yoga in her underwear for breakfast and will do full body tackles of men twice her size without hesitation for lunch.
+I love her aloof, serious and damaged personality.
+I love that she does yoga in her underwear for breakfast and will do full-body tackles of men twice her size without hesitation for lunch.
 She takes no shit, doesn’t play nice and has no tolerance for bullshit.
 Plus, she’s smart AF and every time she gets herself out of a tricky pickle I am mildly aroused.
 What I’m saying is, I want to be her when I grow up.

 i love her premiere GIF by America's Next Top Model